typegoose/typegoose/.github/ISSUE_TEMPLATE/feature.md

 - When you have an Implementation Idea, remove "*no*"
 - Make sure you read [Mastering-Markdown](https://guides.github.com/features/mastering-markdown/), thanks

--->
+- Make sure it is not feature-parity, otherwise use the feature-parity template -->

 ## Describe what you need | want